 What is the difference between Braxton Hicks and contractions?

-If you experience a tightening of the muscles inside your stomach before the end of your 37th week of pregnancy, you might be concerned that you are going into early labour.
+If you experience a tightening of the muscles inside your stomach before the end of your 37th week of pregnancy, you might be concerned that you are going into early labor.

-You might also wonder, at full term, whether the contractions you are feeling are simply another episode of Braxton Hicks or if you are going into full labour.
+You might also wonder, at full term, whether the contractions you are feeling are simply another episode of Braxton Hicks or if you are going into full labor.

-The dilation of the cervix will only happen when true labour contractions start, and there are a host of differences between Braxton Hicks contractions and labour contractions to help you know what you are experiencing:
+The dilation of the cervix will only happen when true labor contractions start, and there are a host of differences between Braxton Hicks contractions and labor contractions to help you know what you are experiencing:

 |Lessen and disappear and reappear at a later date.||Increase in intensity and are more regular.|